 If you are taking an international flight, first fly to La Paz.
 Get acclimatized for a couple of days and then fly to Uyuni to start your Salar de Uyuni trip.

 The town Uyuni doesn’t have much to see so you can skip it.
-If you have to spend a day in Uyuni because of unavailability of next-day tours, get a hotel room, eat wood-fired pizza, and drink the exclusive quinoa beer at the central plaza of the town.
+If you have to spend a day in Uyuni because of the unavailability of next-day tours, get a hotel room, eat wood-fired pizza, and drink the exclusive quinoa beer at the central plaza of the town.

 Best Time to Visit Bolivia Salt Flats